Why doesn’t L&L Glass take responsibility for cracked tiles at installation?

 History has shown that when we break a tile, there is more to it than the perception of us not taking enough care when drilling holes or installing a door.
 First off, we never use a hammer drill to drill holes and the bits we use are spade bits specifically manufactured to drill tile and stone surfaces to the exact size holes we need to anchor our screws.
 We always have a container of water on hand when drilling and constantly cool off the bit while drilling to insure the bit does not overheat.

 What we have found is that there is something behind the tile that no one can see that causes this to happen.
 One issue is that there isn’t a uniform layer of thinset behind the tile.
 This creates a hollow void.
 When drilled and/or pressure being applied to this area when anchoring, the tile will crack as there is insufficient backing to support it.
 Since we cannot see what is behind the tile, we have no way of knowing what’s behind it.
 So yes, we broke the tile.
 But we are merely exposing an issue that was waiting to be revealed.

-Let’s look at two recent examples of tile breakage we experienced during a shower door installation:
+Let’s look at two recent examples of cracked tiles we experienced during a shower door installation:

 Here is another example of a tile that broke when we tried to set our anchors:

 You can see the tile caved in on impact.
 This is a clear indication there is nothing behind the tile to support it.